Information on this page is for plant species with scientific names starting with P to R.

 This sun-loving plant will spread to form a low thicket.
 It is perfect as a beautiful additionfor a slope where erosion protection is needed.

-Rudbeckia hirta, black-eyed susan
+Rudbeckia fulgida, black-eyed susan or orange coneflower

 Rudbeckia laciniata, cut-leaf coneflower